2025 was a year with various changes in my life. Here’s an overview:

 A New Job!

-In March of this year I left behind my job at Corewell Health for a new opportunity at Cardamom Health.
+In March of this year I left my job at Corewell Health, which I had been at for over 5 years, for a new opportunity at Cardamom Health.

-When I got an offer from Cardamom, I realized I couldn’t keep relying on loyalty as an excuse to be complacent in my career, and I needed to take the chance and see what things were like on the consulting side of healthcare.
-I feel like in this new role I have thrived.
+When I got an offer from Cardamom, I realized loyalty wasn’t a good excuse to be complacent in my career, and I needed to take the chance and see what things were like on the consulting side of healthcare.
+And now that I’m a few months into this position, I don’t regret my decision at all!
+I’m glad I waited for the right opportunity for me.

 Yet Again, More Travel